Author: Gemma Fanning EAL Specialist Teacher

 Once this is in place, learners need to reflect on the frequent grammatical errors that appear in their writing.
 This requires the introduction of a focused marking method, offering learners specific criteria to work with and enabling the teacher to spot the gaps in the learning of particular grammar points.
 In this method, learners are each given a personal mistakes profile (for example, click here).
 This can be adjusted according to the needs of the learners, much like the resource in Anita Bamberger’s article ‘My Experience of Bilingual Schools’ (click here).
 Learners can find and fix their mistakes and are offered the opportunity to reflect on their work independently.
 The sheet gives them focused time to correct and to redo the work if necessary.
 As a teacher, you can take this further, using these recorded mistakes as a quick starter or plenary activity, asking learners to find and fix the mistakes either individually or in groups.

-For lower-ability groups of EAL learners, you may wish to consider a simple marking code instead, which both you and your learners can quickly understand (for example, click here).
+For lower-ability groups of EAL learners, you may wish to consider a simple marking code instead, which both you and your learners can quickly understand (for example see resource accompanying this article).
 Morrison McGill states that a marking code will enable students to engage with feedback quickly and easily, showing them where they are going wrong with their grammatical structures and indicating how to fix them.
 Scott (2012) describes a marking code as something for learners to use with their teacher or peers that provides a consistent and clear interpretation of marks.

 This form of scaffolded error-correction should provide a safe, focused tool for learners, allowing them to feel comfortable making mistakes and to learn from them.
 In particular, the notification of grammatical errors should help learners to see where they are making continued mistakes and allow them to try to rectify them so that they become less frequent.